 Job arrays are an efficient mechanism of managing a collection of batch jobs with identical resource requirements.
 Most Slurm commands can manage job arrays either as individual elements (tasks) or as a single entity (e.g. delete an entire job array in a single command).

 MPI use depends upon the type of MPI being used.
 There are three fundamentally different modes of operation used by these various MPI implementation.

-- Slurm creates a resource allocation for the job and then mpirun launches tasks using Slurm's infrastructure (OpenMPI, LAM/MPI and HP-MPI).
+- Slurm creates a resource allocation for the job and then mpirun launches tasks using Slurm's infrastructure (older versions of OpenMPI).

-- Slurm creates a resource allocation for the job and then mpirun launches tasks using some mechanism other than Slurm, such as SSH or RSH (BlueGene MPI and some MPICH1 modes).
+- Slurm creates a resource allocation for the job and then mpirun launches tasks using some mechanism other than Slurm, such as SSH or RSH.
 These tasks initiated outside of Slurm's monitoring or control.
 Slurm's epilog should be configured to purge these tasks when the job's allocation is relinquished.
 The use of pam_slurm_adopt is also strongly recommended.

 Links to instructions for using several varieties of MPI with Slurm are provided below.